Automate Background Removal

 A large white sheet or canvas works great as a backdrop and always can be washed and reused.

-If you have the means, we highly recommend that you rent or invest in an easy-to-use lighting kit.
+If you have the means, we highly recommend that you rent or invest in an easy-to-use lighting kit for fashion photography.
 Having artificial lighting equipment at your disposal will allow you to be a little more versatile by enabling you to shoot when there simply isn’t enough light coming in through the window.
 Below is a diagram of a bird’s-eye view to help define the set up.

 Next, set your light source’s power to about half.
 In our case, our strobe had 1 to 5 power settings, so we set the power to 3 in order to allow enough light without overdoing it.
 We also recommend using your camera in manual shooting mode because you have the most versatility and control over how your images turn out when you control the aperture, shutter speed, ISO, and other settings rather than relying on the camera’s auto exposure functionality.